joeybernard/ACENET_Summer_School_General/_episodes/04-machine-learning.md

 Here you can see various "features" of each house listing.
 Some features may influence the price of the house, for example the amount of livable space, `sqft_living`, or the location (`lat`,`long`).

 To start working with Spark lets load the Spark module and dependencies.
-We are going to be working with something known as a **dataframe** which requires Spark version 2.0.0 or greater.
+We are going to be working with something known as a **DataFrame** which requires Spark version 2.0.0 or greater.

 > ## Check Spark versions when reading documentation
 > There were a large number of changes to Spark in version 2.0.0 from previous versions.
 While browsing for documentation or tutorials always make sure the documentation is current to the version of Spark you are using.
 Spark is still in a very active development phase and large changes are frequent.